jlpteaching/ECS154B/lab2/lab2.md

 # Part III: `lw`

-Now, we will implement the `lw` instruction.
+Next, we will implement the `lw` instruction.
 Officially, this is a I-type instruction, so you shouldn't have to make too many modifications to your data path.

 As with the previous parts, first update your control unit to assert the necessary control signals for the `lw` instruction, then modify your CPU data path to add the necessary MUXes and wire up your control.